01494 562 813

 Fred-Fingers – phrase used by Read Write Inc. to describe the process of segmenting a word into sounds to spell.
 Children allocate one sound to each finger as they segment the word.

-Appendix 1:
+Appendix 1: Sound Coverage

 As soon as each set of letters is introduced, children will be encouraged to blend words to read and segment words to spell.